 On the 8th April 1936, at the Port of Liverpool, 17 year old, Herbert embarked the S.S.
 ‘Oropesa’ with his parents & brothers.
 They were contracted to land at Colon, Panama and return to their home.
 His father, Gilbert, 29, an Operator, his mother, Jessie, 26, his brothers, Harold, 14, and Arthur, 11.
 ‘Asiel’ Queens Avenue, Whitehall, Ramsgate, Kent was the home of Herbert’s maternal grandparents.

-and the war memorial at Rushmere St. Andrew, Suffolk.
+Harold and Gilbert are also remembered on the war memorial at Rushmere St. Andrew, Suffolk.